 - Get your practice listed

 Depending on the severity of a stroke, activities of daily living or ADLs can be significantly impacted, potentially rendering a person incapable of living the life to which they are accustomed.
-Activities of daily living or ADLs include eating, dressing, bathing, necessary hygiene skills, walking, and transferring from a sitting to standing position.
-Complications of a stroke include, and are not limited to, loss or impairment of ADLs, paralysis, diminished movement, speech difficulty, memory loss, emotional alterations, pain, and changes in behavior.
-All of these and more can be considerably altered due to a stroke, and it is essential to gain these activities back as best as one possibly can.
+Activities of daily living or ADLs include eating, dressing, bathing, necessary hygiene skills, walking, and transferring from sitting to standing.
+Complications of a stroke include and are not limited to loss or impairment of ADLs, paralysis, diminished movement, speech difficulty, memory loss, emotional alterations, pain, and changes in behavior.
+All of these and more can be considerably altered due to a stroke, and it is essential to regain these activities as best as possible.

-When starting rehabilitation, a thorough assessment will take place to determine the best therapies to accomplish optimal results.
-This includes targeted treatments depending on the side of the brain that was affected.
-Therapies will begin in the hospital before discharge, but they will continue outpatient.
-Some patients are unable to return home right away and will instead go to an inpatient rehabilitation center.
+A thorough assessment will determine the best therapies to accomplish optimal results when starting rehabilitation.
+This includes targeted treatments depending on the affected side of the brain.
+Therapies will begin in the hospital before discharge but will continue outpatient.
+Some patients cannot return home immediately and will instead go to an inpatient rehabilitation center.
 After therapy at a rehabilitation facility, some people can return home, but others will need long-term care.
-Regardless if a person can return to independent living or not, counseling should be a part of treatment to ensure that the patient is coping appropriately.
-Most likely, after a stroke, your quality of life has been somewhat altered.
-It is essential not to neglect mental health during this time of major change.
+Whether a person can return to independent living or not, counseling should be a part of treatment to ensure that the patient is coping appropriately.
+Most likely, your quality of life has been somewhat altered after a stroke.
+Therefore, it is essential not to neglect mental health during this significant change.

 Life after a stroke can be scary, but with the proper support and rehabilitation, there is hope that you can find your "new normal."
 Connect with Cura4U to discuss rehabilitation options for you or a loved one.